Buying secondhand, recycled or reclaimed timber

 Did you know?

-The Wood Recyclers Association estimates that some 5 million tonnes of waste wood are generated in the UK every year.
+The Wood Recyclers Association estimates that around 4.5 million tonnes of waste wood are generated in the UK every year.
 This is mostly from construction and trades, but a chunk is from DIY too.
-Of those 5 million tonnes, only 1.4 million tonnes are recycled; the other 3.6 million tonnes are mostly either burned or landfilled.
+Increasing amounts are now reclaimed, such as through local authority recycling schemes, so there are plenty of ways to avoid buying new wood products.

 Let's all do what we can to increase the demand for recycled wood.